You know, the Dinosaur one

 - Find the first mounted dinosaur skeleton in the state of Texas (hint, it's called a Tenontosaurus)

-- Find the Tylosaurus and the Protostega — both were found by kids on the shores of Lake Ray Hubbard.
+- Find the Tylosaurus – it was found by a kid on the shores of Lake Ray Hubbard.

 - See if you can find the replica Frenelopsis tree: During the construction and installation of dinosaurs in the hall, real live birds flew in the building and actually landed on it!